 The coronavirus can infect us all but not everyone suffers from its impact to the same extent.
-The crisis we are currently experiencing is exacerbating social, economic and political inequalities.
+The crisis we are currently experiencing is exacerbating social, economic and other inequalities.

 a) will be paid further